foundatn-io/go-pic/README.md

 Example struct gen usage:

 A file:
-`gopic file -o mycopybookstruct -i cobolstuff/copybook.txt`
+`$ gopic file -o mycopybookstruct -i cobolstuff/copybook.txt`

 A directory of files:
-`gopic dir -o mystructsdir -i cobolstuff`
+`$ gopic dir -o mystructsdir -i cobolstuff`

 When using `gopic` for struct generation, additional, non-functional values are tagged to the PIC tags, for legibility's sake.